the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder.md

 - An example binder link:
   > **<https://mybinder.org/v2/gh/trekhleb/homemade-machine-learning/master?filepath=notebooks%2Fanomaly_detection%2Fanomaly_detection_gaussian_demo.ipynb>**
   From this repo: **<https://github.com/trekhleb/homemade-machine-learning>**
-  - Notice that the Binder link has a similar structure to the GitHub repo link
+  - Notice that the Binder link has a similar structure to the GitHub repo link (<github-username>/<github-repo-name>)
-  - The "filepath" argument opens a specific notebook in the repo
+  - The "filepath" argument opens a specific notebook (`.ipynb` file) in the repo

 ## 1. Creating a repo to Binderize